Final project

 Evaluation criteria

-Minimum requirement (grade 1/5): Your project must include a humanities/social science research question, and a description of a complete pipeline that moves from a dataset toward that question.
-In addition, at least some step of the pipeline needs to be fully implemented.
+Minimum requirement (grade 1/5): Your project must include a humanities/social science research question, and a description of a complete pipeline that moves from a dataset to answer that question.
+Naturally in the context of this course, the pipeline also needs to rely on computation in at least one step.
+In addition, at least one computational step needs to be fully implemented.

 You need to document your pipeline in a way that it can be rerun and its results reproduced. (+1 grade)